human154/gleam-book/README.md

 #### Immutable Data And Functional Programming

-Languages targeting the Beam V.M. work with imutable data types.
-When we talk about Data types in the next Chapter we'll see how immutable data simplifies the language.
+Languages targeting the Beam V.M. work with imutable data.
+When we talk about Data types in the next Chapter we'll see how this simplifies the language.
 Gleam uses a functional programming style which is a great match for working with immutable data.
-For example, gleam

 If you haven't worked in a functional style before, then you are in the right place!
 Gleam is amung the simplest and friendliest functional languages in existance.